Optimal Algorithm for the Planar Two-Center Problem: Abstract

 \section{Abstract}

-In this paper, we consider the \emph{planar two-center problem}: Given a set $S$ of $n$ points in the plane, the goal is to find two smallest congruent disks whose union contains all points of $S$.
-We present an $O(n\log n)$-time algorithm for the planar two-center problem.
-This matches the best known lower bound of $\Omega(n\log n)$ as well as improving the previously best known algorithms which takes $O(n\log^2 n)$ time.
+We study a fundamental problem in computational geometry, the \emph{planar two-center} problem.
+In this problem, the input is a set $S$ of $n$ points in the plane and the goal is to find two smallest congruent disks whose union contains all points of $S$.
+A longstanding open problem has been to obtain an $O(n\log n)$-time algorithm for the planar two-center problem, matching the $\Omega(n\log n)$ lower bound given by Eppstein [SODA'97].
+Towards this, researchers have made many efforts over decades.
+The previous best algorithm, given by Wang [SoCG'20], solves the problem in $O(n\log^2 n)$ time.
+In this paper, we present an $O(n\log n)$-time (deterministic) algorithm for the planar two-center problem, which completely resolves this open problem.